ASFOpenSARlab/opensarlab-cluster/AWS/eks/README.md

     kubectl get nodes --watch
     ```

     The cluster should be fully setup.
 Check by doing a `kubectl get all --all-namespaces -owide`.
     The number of nodes listed should equal the number of EC2s.
     However, no load balancers should exist.
-That comes when Jupyterhub is set up.
+That will be deployed later.

 #### Pick a load balancer port number

 We will be manually setting the ports that the proxy is listening for the balancer.
 The proxy is a pod (with service) within one of the EC2 nodes running within the cluster.
 If more than one non-system namespace is running on the node, then there might be more than one proxy service.

 To see all the services, `kubectl get svc --all-namespaces`.
 If there are any _proxy_public_, make sure that any redirection ports chosen don't conflict.
 For instance, within `80:31855/TCP,443:31413/TCP`, we can't choose the port of 31855 or 31413.

 Pick any number between 30000 - 40000 that doesn't conflict.
 Remember these.
 They will be added to the helm config later.